 - open the Textport with Alt+t

-- if the output is an array of numbers and no errors, OpenCV is working properly.
+- if the output is '4.5.0' and no errors, OpenCV is working properly.

 Every TOP can directly be converted into a NumPy Array by calling the

 NumPy arrays are the default data structure openCV saves its data in.
 In general NumPy can be understood as a library for Python to support large, multi-dimensional arrays and matricies, along with a large collection of high level functions to operate on these arrays.
 (Compare: NumPy)